-I studied Computer Science and Bioinformatics at Brigham Young University, and after my graduation in 2009, spent a year in Berlin, Germany studying and doing research.
+I studied Computer Science and Bioinformatics at Brigham Young University.
+After my graduation in 2009 I spent a year in Berlin, Germany studying and doing research.
 While in Germany, I went on an epic roadtrip from Berlin to Venice on which I set a new personal land speed record on the Autobahn.
-It was good that I got that out of my system, because my driving speeds have been somewhat restricted ever since coming to Boston three years ago to study medical engineering in the Health Sciences and Technology PhD program at MIT and Harvard.
-I currently study epigenetics, specifically in development and tumorigenesis.
+It was good that I got that out of my system, because my driving speeds have been somewhat restricted ever since coming to Boston eight years ago to study medical engineering in the Health Sciences and Technology PhD program at MIT and Harvard.
+I graduated last summer and am currently a postdoc at the medical school studying genome editing.
+This will be my seventh year as a proctor, and my wife, 2-year-old child and I are excited to welcome you to the best entryway in the yard: Grays Middle.

 A true Texan at heart, I left Austin in 2010 to attend Wellesley College where I studied Music with an emphasis on choral conducting.
 Now, I orchestrate administrative work as a project manager at the Broad Institute of MIT and Harvard over in my favorite Cambridge spot, Kendall Square.
 Outside of work, I spend most of my time outdoors with my husband and our dog, leading the women’s organization at our church, singing with the Metropolitan Chorale and the Boston Pops, and checking out the local options for dairy-free sweet treats.
 I love sunshine, country music and all things choir, so I’m an easy ticket sell for any of you who will be singing in groups on campus!